Karyakshama Seva Padakkama

 The Karyakshama Seva Padakkama (KSP, Efficient Service Medal) (Sinhala: කාර්යක්ෂම සේවා පදක්කම kāryakṣama sēvā padakkama) is a service medal awarded by the Military of Sri Lanka to all servicepersons of the Sri Lanka Army Volunteer Force in recognition of "...long, meritorious, loyal and valuable service of proven capacity".
 Established on 7 January 1986, the medal does not confer any individual precedence.

 History

 Warrant officers, non-commissioned officers and men of the Ceylon Volunteer Force were awarded the Efficiency Medal until 1972 when Sri Lanka became a republic.
-The Karyakshama Seva Padakkama was established in 1986 as a replacement for the Efficiency Medal, with personal of the rank of Warrant Officer and below, who had completed 18 years of service with an excellent record on or after 22 May 1972 were eligible for the medal.
+The Karyakshama Seva Padakkama was established in 1986 as a replacement for the Efficiency Medal, with personnel of the rank of Warrant Officer and below, who had completed 18 years of service with an excellent record on or after 22 May 1972 were eligible for the medal.
 Since 2020, the medal has been open to all ranks of the Sri Lanka Army Volunteer Force, including commissioned officers making it the volunteer force equivalent to the Uttama Seva Padakkama.